gohyongjie1112/GoEd/README.md

 3. Change to the project directory and run either the build or run command:

+Build the project:

 `$ go build`

+Run the executable:

 `$ ./GoEd`

+or

+Run the Go program:

 `$ go run main.go`